ghc/ghc/hadrian/doc/user-settings.md

 ```

 ## Miscellaneous

-By setting `stage1Only = True` you can disable building Stage2 GHC and Stage2
-utilities such as `haddock`.
-Note that all Stage0 and Stage1 libraries will
-still be built.

 To change the default behaviour of Hadrian with respect to building split
 objects, override the `splitObjects` setting of the `Flavour` record: